monicacrespo/bootcamp-devops-student-kubernetes/01-monolith/README.md

 * Config Map
 * [Headless Service](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).
   StatefulSets require you to create a headless service to control their network identities.
 A headless service defines a port binding but has its clusterIP set to None.

-  The headless Service provides a home for the DNS entries that the StatefulSet controllers creates for each Pod that's part of the set.
-Because the headless Service is named postgres, the Pods are accessible by resolving <pod-name>.postgres from within any other Pod in the same Kubernetes cluster and namespace.

 * [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)